 Directors’ Selection and Appointment Process

-The Corporate Governance and Human Resources Committee, which is composed entirely of independent directors, is responsible for (i) the implementation of a uniform and transparent process for selecting nominees for election to the Board and the recruitment of new candidates for Board membership, and making recommendations to the Board with respect thereto; and (ii) the implementation and application of a process to periodically assess the effectiveness of the Board, its committees and the individual performance of each Board member.
+The Corporate Governance and Human Resources Committee, which is composed entirely of independent directors, is responsible for (i) the implementation of a uniform and transparent process for selecting nominees for election to the Board and the recruitment of new candidates for Board membership, and making recommendations to the Board with respect thereto; and (ii) the implementation and application of an annual performance assessment process of the Board, its committees and individual Board members..
 The Company endorses a balanced representation in terms of director tenure and age, and fostering diversity in this regard in terms of positions of leadership and the nomination of directors.

 To consult the Company’s Director Selection and Appointment Process, please click here.